 - Notice of intention to use an Approved Certifier of Construction

 - Completion Certificate - where no building warrant was obtained

 - Submission of additional information

-Online applications will be simple, save applicants time and money and will be delivered to us swiftly, enabling us to start
+Online applications are simple, save applicants time and money and will be delivered to us swiftly, enabling us to start considering applications sooner.

 For further details please visit www.edevelopment.scot

 How applications will be processed

 All customers should submit electronic applications using the eBuilding Standards Portal.
 This will also allow you to submit additional or follow up information in relation to existing building standards applications.
 This is the only way you will be able to submit this type of documentation electronically.
 We will not be accepting any electronic applications or follow up information by email.